User618217/SHA-256-Hash-of-File-Calculator/README.md

 # **SHA-256-of-File Calculator**
-A C++ 11 SHA-256 of File Calculator
+A C++ 11 SHA-256 Hash of File Calculator
 ### Note: Compile with -std=c++11 on GCC.
 Visual Studio 2015 automatically uses C++11.
 ## **This code has been tested on:**